Last updated on March 9th, 2022

 The rest of my afternoon of island discovery involved riding the empty roads, occasionally passing someone along the way and occasionally driving through giant banyan trees.
 Life is simple in the sweetest way on Aitutaki.
-In a such a sparsely populated island, you’ll also easily find your very own beach.
+In such a sparsely populated island, you’ll also easily find your very own beach.
 Just be aware of the falling coconuts.
 Those can be nasty when they tumble down.

 Continue to the next page for the highlight of Aitutaki!

-Seeing the ‘mainland’ of Aitutaki was great, but I was still wondering where all those exotic looking postcards and marketing photos were taken?
+Seeing the ‘mainland’ of Aitutaki was great, but I was still wondering where all those exotic-looking postcards and marketing photos were taken?
 I went around the island and though impressed, the beaches looked nothing like what I had seen in the photos.
 Am I on the wrong island or is Photoshop to blame?
 To answer this question, I decided to check out some of the 12 outer islets (called motu) that dot the Aitutaki Lagoon.
 Maybe the answer lies there?

 This little voyage turned out to be one of those days in your life that you’ll never forget.
 Needless to say the question was answered.
 Prepare to be blown away!

 To get to the islets, hop on the Vaka Cruise for 6 hours of cruising, boozing and a whole lot of tropical sightseeing.
-Our first stop was Akaiami Island, a sleepy little island with a gorgeous looking beach.
+Our first stop was Akaiami Island, a sleepy little island with a gorgeous-looking beach.

-The island used to serve as a refueling stop in the exotic ‘Coral Route’ between Fiji and Tahiti, back in the 1950’s.
-Flying boats flown by Tasman Empire Airways Limited (TEAL) actually used to stop on this remote island inside the Aitutaki lagoon.
+The island used to serve as a refueling stop in the exotic ‘Coral Route’ between Fiji and Tahiti, back in the 1950s.
+Flying boats flew by Tasman Empire Airways Limited (TEAL) actually used to stop on this remote island inside the Aitutaki lagoon.
 Passengers would get a few hours of beach bumming while the plane was refueled.
 The only remaining evidence of what must have been the best ‘layover’ in history, is this old jetty.

 Back on the boat, our next destination was the rugged Motu Rakau.
 This little island is super tiny and has been made famous following the filming of several reality shows on its shores, such as the UK’s ‘Shipwrecked’.
-One side of the island has a calm looking beach but the back side is rugged, with wild palm trees and massive lava rocks.
+One side of the island has a calm-looking beach but the backside is rugged, with wild palm trees and massive lava rocks.

 The island is also home to lots of birds.
 If you’re patient enough and have a bit of luck, you might see one of these cute little fellas just chilling on a tree branch.

 Before heading to the last of our island hopping stops, we were treated to a wonderful round of snorkeling.
-With such shallow and clear waters, it’s no surprise to find a rich marine life in the Aitutaki lagoon, from small fish to massive clams and all the way to friendly giants like these Trevally fish…
+With such shallow and clear waters, it’s no surprise to find rich marine life in the Aitutaki lagoon, from small fish to massive clams and all the way to friendly giants like these Trevally fish…

 After all that snorkeling, we enjoyed an amazing buffet lunch on board with delicious local food.
 Entertainment ranged from ukulele covers of all-time greatest hits, all the way to classic 80’s tunes like Tarzan Boy.